biscuitglitter/amaru/README.md

-the purpose of this project is to have a final js project with a lot of interesting functionalities and integrated tests <br>
+the purpose of this project is to have a final js project that replicates your favorite website or app by incorporating frontend + backend with a number of functionalities <br>
 this is part of the odin project curricculum <br>